phaustin/a301_students_eoas/_sources/notebooks/week12/final_guide.md

 +++

-+++

 #### Radiance Answer

-First find the transmissivity of each layer.
+First find the slant transmissivity of each layer.
-For layer 1 the optical depth is
+For layer 1 the vertical optical depth is

 $$\tau_1 = \rho k \Delta z = \frac{-\Delta p_1}{g} k$$

-with  transmissivity at $\mu = \cos (30)$ of:
+with  slant transmissivity at $\mu = \cos (30)$ of:

 $$t_1 = \exp(-\tau_1/\mu)$$

 and for layer 2

-For layer 2 the optical depth is
+For layer 2 the vertical optical depth is

 $$\tau_2 = \rho k \Delta z = \frac{-\Delta p_2}{g} k$$

-with vertical transmissivity:
+with slant transmissivity:

 $$t_2 = \exp(-\tau_2/\mu)$$